-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The Subfund has defined a specific approach to the promotion of environmental and social characteristics for the different instruments it invests in.

 For investments in bonds issued by corporations or financial institutions, the Subfund promotes and attains the environmental and/or social characteristics through a five-step approach well defined in its investment strategy.